 I feel like I’ve wasted hours of my life swiping and my thumb hurts.

 COFFEE MEETS BAGEL | Slow-paced for the busy; higher quality matches

 You get ONE match per day at noon based on your Facebook circle, preferences, and location.
 It’s possible to unlock more matches if you acquire “beans” by inviting friends to use the app or paying money.
 Once you connect, the chatroom is open for 7 days.

 CONS: Turns out, they hook you by giving you 3-5 matches the first few days and then it drops to 0-2 per day.
 This is a glacial pace compared to other apps.
-If I said no to my 1-2 carefully-curated algorithmic matches for the day, I might get zero that day.
+If I said no to my 1-2 “carefully-curated algorithmic matches” for the day, I might get zero that day.
 Unlike Bumble and Tinder, there are no unmatching capabilities.
-If I decided I didn’t want to chat with a particular match anymore, I had to wait out the 7-day period until they disappeared off my list… awkward.
+If I decided I didn’t want to chat with a particular match any longer, I had to wait out the 7-day period until they disappeared off my list… awkward.